 Our compensation committee consists of Kathryn Sayko, Bernard Perrine and Frank Zammataro, each of whom is a non-employee director.
 Ms. Sayko is the chairperson of our compensation committee.
-Our board of directors has determined that each member designee of our compensation committee is an independent director as defined by NASDAQ Rule 5605(a)(2).
-Our compensation committee did not meet in 2009.
+Our board of directors has determined that each member designee of our compensation committee is an independent director as defined by Rule 10A-3 promulgated by the Securities and Exchange Act pursuant to the Securities Exchange Act of 1934, as amended.
+Our compensation committee met once in 2010.